saraacikkol/drone-detection/README.md

-# Drone Object Detection Research
+# Drone Object Detection using YOLOv8
 This README file outlines the steps and details for training a YOLOv8 model on Colab using a drone detection dataset sourced from Roboflow.

 # Drone Detection Dataset